wolfmanjm/kivy-smoothie-host/README.md

 To jog and focus you need to use multitouch on an RPI screen.
 Once the jog mode button is pressed one finger slid left or right will jog in the X axis by 0.001mm, two fingers will jog by 0.01mm, three fingers will jog by 0.1mm.
 Slide up and down will move in Y.
 Four finger slides up/down will move the Z axis up/down to focus the camera.
+NOTE that only the first finger to touch is tracked so if that is lifted it will no longer jog until all fingers are lifted.
+If four fingers touch then it enters z jog mode and will stay in that mode until all fingers are lifted.

 If using one of the desktop layouts you will have access to the jog screen for jogging, or you can use the pendant.